Section Two: Student Rights and Responsibilities

 - The University may also disclose education records without consent under other exceptions authorized by FERPA.

 - Directory information can be published and/or disclosed to outside organizations without a student’s prior written consent.
 “Directory information” means information contained in an education record of a student that would not generally be considered harmful or an invasion of privacy if disclosed.
-If you do not want Ashford University to disclose directory information from your education records without your prior written consent, you must notify the University Registrar in writing.
+If the student does not want Ashford University to disclose directory information from his or her education records without your prior written consent, the student must notify the University Registrar in writing.
 A request for nondisclosure of directory information is valid unless or until the student requests a change in writing.
 Ashford University has designated the following information as directory information:

 - Student’s name